 - Study Subject: Fellowships are awarded in the field of basic biomedical research and aimed at elucidating basic biological phenomena of human life and acquiring new scientific knowledge.

-- Award: The fellowship comprises a competitive monthly stipend that is initially granted for 2 years and that can be extended for up to another 12 months.
+- Scholarship Award: The fellowship comprises a competitive monthly stipend that is initially granted for 2 years and that can be extended for up to another 12 months.
 Participation in international scientific conferences is also supported.
 In addition, fellowship holders are offered personal support, seminars to discuss their projects, communication training and alumni meetings, and thus can become part of a worldwide network.

-- The award can be taken at Germany
+- Scholarship can be taken at Germany

 Applicants must meet all of the following criteria to be eligible to apply for this Fellowship: